Panic attacks can feel sudden, overwhelming, and out of your control.

 -

-Gradually rebuild confidence in situations you may be avoiding
+Gradually rebuilding confidence in situations you’ve been avoiding

-The goal is not just to “cope” but to reduce the panic cycle itself.
+The goal isn’t just to cope, it’s to break the panic cycle.

-A Personalised Approach: Practical Tools and Deeper Processing
+A Personalised Approach: Practical Tools and Deeper Work

 Therapy can help you regain a sense of safety in your body and confidence in your daily life.